kali-linex/linex/Documentation/process/handling-regressions.rst

 Is there more to tell about regzbot and its commands?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-More detailed and up-to-date information about the Linux
+More detailed and up-to-date information about the Linex
 kernel's regression tracking bot can be found on its
 `project page <https://gitlab.com/knurd42/regzbot>`_, which among others
 contains a `getting started guide <https://gitlab.com/knurd42/regzbot/-/blob/main/docs/getting_started.md>`_